Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Yan seemed happy by that. "...Okay.
 You stay here, I will bring you a neyma."

-"I can hunt, you know…"
+"I can hunt, you know..."

 "I know.
 But you are still new to the Giving, and neyma are tricky.
 You need to save your strength for Loor, too.
 If you can taste his village he probably knows you’re coming.
-And…" Yan looked pensive, and then sighed.
+And..."
+Yan looked pensive, and then sighed.
 "Would make me feel better."

 "I’m not mad, you know."